Affine Connections in Quantum Gravity and New Scalar Fields: VI. Applications in Cosmology

-{The first two equations are the equations for $\Psi$ and $\Phi$ respectively.
-We find that coupling of $\Psi$ with $\Phi$ gives another contribution to source stress tensor which can be positive or negative.
+{The first two equations are the equations for $\Phi$ and $\Psi$ and they remain same as Eqn.(45) and Eqn.(49) respectively.
+We find that coupling of $\Psi$ with $\Phi$ in ${\mathcal{R}}$ gives another contribution to source stress tensor which can be positive or negative.
 This is again important for dark energy research.
 It is interesting to note that we can always have a set of $a_{\mu \nu}$ for which only $\Phi$ is present in spacetime.
-On the other hand, Eq.(47) corresponds to the choice: ${\Phi}, {\partial_{\mu}{\Phi}}, {E^{\alpha}}, {{\bar{E}}^{\alpha}_{~~\mu \nu}} = 0$, in Eq.(42).
+On the other hand, Eq.(47) corresponds to the choice: ${\Phi}, {{E}^{\alpha}_{~~\mu \nu}} = 0$, in Eq.(42).
 It is expected that we will have non-trivial solutions of the above constraints and Eq.(47) that are in general finite when $\Psi$ is so.
-We have assumed this to be valid in this article.
+We will discuss this aspect after Eqn.(57).
 Otherwise, we can always have Eq.(47) by using the symmetric potentials introduced in the previous section.
-We can choose: $q_{\mu \nu} = {\Psi'}(x){g_{\mu \nu}}$, in Eq.(35).
-This will give a symmetric Ricci tensor with $\zeta = - {\Psi'}$, in Eq.(37).
-We need not to include the later if we have non-trivial ${a_{\mu \nu}}$ with ${\Phi}, {E^{\alpha}}, {{\bar{E}}^{\alpha}_{~~\mu \nu}} = 0, {\Psi} \neq 0$; in Eq.(42).
-This is because $\Psi$ (with $\Psi' = 0$), $\Psi'$ (with $\Psi = 0$) and $\Lambda = (\Psi + {\Psi'})$ satisfy the same differential equation, Eq.(49).
-Similar comments remain valid when we assume ${{\tilde{C}}^{\alpha}_{~\mu \nu}}$ to be given by Eq.(51).
-In this case, $\Psi$ can come either from $a_{\mu \nu}$ or $q_{\mu \nu}$ depending on mathematical considerations similar to those discussed above.
-These discussions remain valid in general when all the terms in the \textit{r.h.s} of Eq.(42) are finite and we again have two scalar fields $(\Psi, \Phi)$.}
+We can choose: $q_{\mu \nu} = {\Psi}(x){g_{\mu \nu}}$, in Eq.(35).
+This will give a symmetric Ricci tensor with $\zeta = - {\Psi}$, in Eq.(37).}

 We now briefly discuss the geometrical significance of $(\Psi, \Phi)$ and corresponding non-metricities given by Eqs.(46,50).
 We define the the non-metricity tensor by: